Getting a Mortgage When In Debt

 Remortgaging with outstanding debt

-The same rules apply when remortgaging as it does if you were applying for one initially.
+The same rules apply when remortgaging as when applying for a mortgage initially.
 That is, you are not immediately discounted for a mortgage if you have debts.
-Instead, lenders will take into account the level and nature of debt involved, your DTI and how you manage the repayments.
+Instead, lenders will consider the level and nature of the debt, your DTI, and how you manage the repayments.

 It might be worth speaking to your broker about considering a debt consolidation remortgage, which can be an option so long as loan-to-value ratios are not exceeded and whether it falls within a lender’s approval criteria for how the debt was accrued.